0d1nss0n/HeadHunter-Python/README.md

 headhunter
 ```

-Alternatively you can just run the headhunter python file if you would like your file system unchanged or you are on Windows
+Alternatively you can just run the headhunter python file if you would like your file system unchanged.
 ```
 python3 headhunter.py
 ```